unravelin/ravelinjs/CONTRIBUTING.md

     │   │   ├── index.html
     │   │   └── track.spec.mjs
     │   ├── unit
-    │   │   │   Runs the ./test/*.test.js mocha tests in-browser, similar to Karma.
+    │   │   │   Runs the ./test-unit/*.spec.js mocha tests in-browser, similar to Karma.
     │   │   ├── index.html
     │   │   └── unit.spec.mjs
     │   │
-    │   │── wdio.conf.mjs
+    │   │── build-bstack-config.mjs
-    │   │       Points webdriverio at the browsers and spec tests to run, and │   │       configures the local test/server.js and BrowserStack tunnel.
+    │   │       Generates a browserstack.yml config file that the BrowserStack │   │       SDK uses to know which OS and browser combinations to run, │   │       and which branch and commit to associate with when running in CI.
     │   │
     │   ├── server.mjs
     │   │       An executable JS file which creates an express server listening on a